tedwards2412/ripple/README.md

 ### Installation

-Ripple is still in development so should be used.
+Ripple is still in development so should be used carefully.
 Currently IMRPhenomD is tested extensively, but more waveforms will be added as they are developed.
 Ripple can be installed using

 ```